 I am a marathon runner and triathlete and love all sports, so I am also passionate about young people finding physical activity they enjoy and making it a part of their lives

-Clara Bettermann - Staff Governor
+Rachael Howard - Staff Governor

 Sonia Walker - Local Authority Governor

-It is a pleasure to have recently joined the governing body at Queens Hill.
+It is a pleasure to have joined the governing body at Queens Hill in 2020.
 I have been in education for over 25 years, as a teacher, senior leader and now as a Senior Adviser within the local authority.
 While my first love was teaching French and Spanish, both in the UK and overseas, my current role has a distinct SEND focus.
 I look forward to being to support the school in that area where possible and am keen to become part of the Queens Hill community.
 In line with other governors, I must also mention Hector the cat, who is my faithful assistant when working from home.